DFrolova/ml-sk-project/README.md

 Also, it saves predictions to file PREDS_FILENAME.
 After execution of this cell metric on an ensemble of models is printed, and a picture with visualization of predictions of first 9 time series is saved into file 'n_beats_111.png'.
 There blue line corresponds to historical data of time series, green line - true values, red line - predictions.

-3.3) There is additional notebook for preprocessing FRED data.
+3.3) There is additional notebook **Preprocess_FRED.ipynb** for preprocessing FRED data.
 It is needed because some time series of FRED contains None, some time series are constants, some time series are too short, etc.